 Northwestern University Transplant Outcomes Research Collaboration (NUTORC)

-NUTORC’s mission is to create high impact, innovative transdisciplinary research at the intersection of seemingly disparate disciplines at Northwestern University, focusing on health services and outcomes research in transplantation.
+Directed by Daniela P Ladner, MD/MPH, the mission of NUTORC is to create high impact, innovative transdisciplinary research at the intersection of seemingly disparate disciplines at Northwestern University, focusing on health services and outcomes research in transplantation.
 Through expansion of health services and outcomes research beyond secondary data analysis, NUTORC has introduced leading national research expertise to the field of transplantation, allowing for academic excellence and advancement of knowledge.

 NUTORC builds upon the existing strengths of the transplant program at Northwestern and creates inter-school, multi-departmental, and trans-disciplinary collaborative initiatives around identified needs of information in transplantation.
 We bring together clinicians, health services and outcomes researchers, and investigators with specific knowledge and expertise in state-of-the art research methodologies to address topical areas.
 Through these collaborative initiatives, investigators with disparate backgrounds perform health services and outcomes research at the intersection of knowledge between otherwise seemingly unrelated disciplines, and thereby achieves high impact innovation.

-The Northwestern University Transplant Outcomes Research Collaborative (NUTORC) is an inter-school, multi-departmental and transdisciplinary team of investigators that includes collaborators from Northwestern University’s Feinberg School of Medicine, McCormick School of Engineering, Kellogg School of Management, the Center for Healthcare Studies, and the Department of Medical Social Sciences.
+The Northwestern University Transplant Outcomes Research Collaborative is an inter-school, multi-departmental and transdisciplinary team of investigators that includes collaborators from Northwestern University’s Feinberg School of Medicine, McCormick School of Engineering, Kellogg School of Management, the Center for Health Services & Outcomes Research, and the Department of Medical Social Sciences.
 Additionally, NUTORC has partnered with experts from Brandeis University and University of Chicago.